mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``isCancelable``

        .. type:: boolean
+          :required: false

      - Whether or not the payment can be canceled.
+This parameter is omitted if the payment reaches a final state.

+   * - ``authorizedAt``

+       .. type:: datetime
+          :required: false

+     - The date and time the payment became authorized, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+This parameter is omitted if the payment is not authorized (yet).

    * - ``paidAt``

        .. type:: datetime
+          :required: false

      - The date and time the payment became paid, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
 This parameter is omitted if the payment is not completed (yet).